Euro 2025 injuries: The full list of players ruled out

 Lena Oberdorf ruptured her ACL and MCL just before the Olympics, ruling her out of the tournament where Germany won the bronze medal.

-She has returned to on-grass running in her rehab with club Bayern Munich but she is yet to play a match this season.
-While she was included in Germany's latest Nations League squad, Oberdorf was not selected for this summer's tournament because of the injury.
+She returned to on-grass running in her rehab with club Bayern Munich but she did not play a match last season.
+While she was included in a German Nations League squad, Oberdorf was not selected for this summer's tournament because of the injury.

 Lena Oberdorf of FC Bayern München Women's poses during the team presentation for the Google Pixel Frauen-Bundesliga season 2024/2025 on July 4, 2024 in Munich, Germany.